Best Family-Friendly Farmers Markets in Atlanta

 Stretching 150 acres, the Atlanta Market is considered one of the largest of its kind in the world.
 It features a garden center, wholesale and retail activities and fresh produce.

-Open all-day, 7 days a week
+When: Open 24 hours, 7 days a week

-Location: 16 Forest Pkwy., Forest Park
+Where: 16 Forest Pkwy., Forest Park

 Local produce, jams and jellies, fresh baked goods and local honey are featured at this market, along with herbs and spices, pottery and soap.

 Where: Covered Bridge Plaza – 46 Plaza Way, Clayton

 More than 40 vendors offer a variety of fresh produce, flowers, homemade jams, breads and more.